Carbon monoxide

 Carbon monoxide (chemical formula CO) is a poisonous, flammable gas that is colorless, odorless, tasteless, and slightly less dense than air.
 Carbon monoxide consists of one carbon atom and one oxygen atom connected by a triple bond.
 It is the simplest carbon oxide.
-In coordination complexes the carbon monoxide ligand is called carbonyl.
+In coordination complexes, the carbon monoxide ligand is called carbonyl.
 It is a key ingredient in many processes in industrial chemistry.

-The most common source of carbon monoxide is the partial combustion of carbon-containing compounds, when insufficient oxygen or heat is present to produce carbon dioxide.
-There are also numerous environmental and biological sources that generate and emit a significant amount of carbon monoxide.
-It is important in the production of many compounds, including drugs, fragrances, and fuels.
-Upon emission into the atmosphere, carbon monoxide affects several processes that contribute to climate change.
+The most common source of carbon monoxide is the partial combustion of carbon-containing compounds.
+Numerous environmental and biological sources generate carbon monoxide.
+In industry, carbon monoxide is important in the production of many compounds, including drugs, fragrances, and fuels.

+Indoors CO is one of the most acutely toxic contaminants affecting indoor air quality.
+CO may be emitted from tobacco smoke and generated from malfunctioning fuel-burning stoves (wood, kerosene, natural gas, propane) and fuel-burning heating systems (wood, oil, natural gas) and from blocked flues connected to these appliances.
+Carbon monoxide poisoning is the most common type of fatal air poisoning in many countries.

 Carbon monoxide has important biological roles across phylogenetic kingdoms.
 It is produced by many organisms, including humans.
-In mammalian physiology, carbon monoxide is a classical example of hormesis where low concentrations serve as an endogenous neurotransmitter (gasotransmitter) and high concentrations are toxic resulting in carbon monoxide poisoning.
-It is isoelectronic with cyanide anion CN−.
+In mammalian physiology, carbon monoxide is a classical example of hormesis where low concentrations serve as an endogenous neurotransmitter (gasotransmitter) and high concentrations are toxic, resulting in carbon monoxide poisoning.
+It is isoelectronic with both cyanide anion CN- and molecular nitrogen N2.